"As an Amazon Associate I earn from qualifying purchases."

 Yaneth Diaz

-Yaneth was the first in her family to graduate high school and college.
-She received her bachelors in Psychology from the University of Houston.
-She has been working with students for over 17 years and especially enjoys teaching young ladies to live a life with a purpose.
-She likes serving and advocating for communities and people in need.
+She was the first in her family to graduate from high school and college.
+She has served in ministry to teenagers for over 20 years and enjoys teaching young women to live a life with a purpose.
+She desires to write about topics that affect and shape her heart, our communities, culture, and faith.

 You may also like...